Canada Divorce Act

 You cannot remarry until the Certificate of Divorce is obtained.

-Getting divorced is an intricate process that is best navigated with the assistance of a specialize divorce lawyer.
-Contact RT Family Law today to help make your divorce as painless as efficient as possible.
+Getting divorced is an intricate process that is best navigated with the assistance of a specialized divorce lawyer.
+Contact Richmond Tymchuk Family Law today to help make your divorce as painless as efficient as possible.